umap-project/umap/docs/custom.md

     mv mylogo.png /srv/umap/custom/static/umap/mylogo.png

-And then let's add some custom rules, for example the one to load our logo:
+And then let's add some custom rules in `theme.css`.
+This file will be automatically loaded by uMap.

+For example, this rule to load our logo:

 ```css
 .umap-nav h1 a {